Watch: New video for Set Feux’s ‘Let Them Stare’

 Continue reading

 Welcome back to the Real Gone Singles Bar, the place where we explore the various individual mp3s that have landed in our inbox over the previous few weeks.
-We’ve gathered together another strong selection this time around, ranging from solid sounding electronica, to a drum loop oriented take on dream pop, to a brilliant piece of retro rock, and more besides.
-We hope, as always, you’ll find something new to enjoy!
+This time around, we bring you a very melodic number from a sometime Ministry collaborator, a complex one man show from a British prog musician, a quick hit of country, a near flawless slice of power pop, and more besides.
+As always, we hope you find something new to enjoy, or something that gives you the curiosity to dig a little deeper.

 *